Key Takeaway

 Muscle Pain and Fatigue

 Statin-associated muscle pain (myalgia) affects a subset of patients and is the most common reason people discontinue statin therapy.
-Semaglutide does not worsen statin-related muscle symptoms.
-However, patients losing weight rapidly may experience muscle fatigue or weakness from reduced caloric intake and possible muscle mass loss {preserving muscle on semaglutide}.
+Semaglutide doesn't worsen statin-related muscle symptoms.
+But patients losing weight rapidly may experience muscle fatigue or weakness from reduced caloric intake and possible muscle mass loss {preserving muscle on semaglutide}.

 If you experience muscle pain while taking both medications, report it to your provider.
 They can evaluate whether the statin is the cause and consider alternatives such as a lower statin dose, a different statin, or supplemental CoQ10.